keenlabs/keen-sdk-net/README.md

 Grouped and Interval Query Results
 ------------

-To perform analysis or multi-analysis with results grouped by a column value, separated by a timeframe, or a combination of both, there versions of the `KeenClient.Query` and `KeenClient.QueryMultiAnalysis` methods available.
+To perform analysis or multi-analysis with results grouped by a column value, separated by a timeframe, or a combination of both, there are versions of the `KeenClient.Query` and `KeenClient.QueryMultiAnalysis` methods available.
 These include `KeenClient.QueryInterval`, `KeenClient.QueryGroup`, `KeenClient.QueryIntervalGroup` and their corresponding asynchronous methods for single-analysis.
 For multi-analysis, similar methods exist including `KeenClient.QueryMultiAnalysisGroup`, `KeenClient.QueryMultiAnalysisInterval`, `KeenClient.QueryMultiAnalysisIntervalGroup`, and the asynchronous versions of those methods.
 See the Keen.io [group by](https://keen.io/docs/api/#group-by) and [interval](https://keen.io/docs/api/#interval) API documentation for more about these types of analyses.

 Scoped Keys